-1. Tool Kit
+Tool Kit

-- 2. Rubber band
+2. Rubber band

 - Air pressure gauge

 - Spark plug wrench

-- 5. Screwdriver handle

-- 6. Tool bag 7.
+- 6. Tool bag 10/12 mm wrench 7.
 Rubber band

 - 4. Standard/Phillips screwdriver

-SECTION 5 Getting to Know Your ATV
+Getting to Know Your ATV

 Getting To Know Your ATV

 This ATV is for recreation use.
 This section, riding your ATV, provides general ATV riding instructions for recreational riding.
 The skills and techniques described in this section, however, are appropriate for all types of riding.
 Riding your ATV requires special skills acquired through practice over a period of time.
 Take the time to learn the basic techniques well before attempting more difficult maneuvers.